How to Start a Real Estate Business

 Next, obtain an employer identification number (EIN) from the IRS.
 This unique identifier is required for certain tax purposes, opening a business bank account, and hiring employees.
 If you plan to sell properties yourself, you must also get a real estate license, which typically involves completing pre-licensing courses, passing an exam, and fulfilling continuing education requirements.

-There’s also a good chance you’ll need a general business license from your state or county; our business license report can help determine the licenses you’ll need.
+There’s also a good chance you’ll need a general business license from your state or county; our business license report report can help determine the licenses you’ll need.
 Getting business insurance is also a great step to protect yourself.
 Finally, open a business bank account (which will likely require your EIN) so you can keep your personal and business finances separate.
 Not only is this essential for maintaining your asset protections, but it’s also helpful for financial management and simpler tax preparation.

 Step 6: Market your business